 1. For Balance Sheet

 Trading Securities are usually classified on the current assets side of the balance sheet as “Investment in Trading securities” or “Trading Securities”.
 If the company has a net of the short position in the market, then trading might also be found on the current liability side of the balance sheet.
 Trading securities are reported at fair market value i.e. the value of security reported on the balance sheet of the company is as per the market price of the security on the date of the balance sheet.
 This method of accounting ensures that any change in the financial/economic condition from the date of purchase of stock/bond will be reflected in the books of the company.

 2. For Profit and Loss Account

 This is an important accounting practice as this helps the investor to understand the current state of the company’s financial health.
-For example, suppose a company takes a large exposure on particular security at the end of the year with an aim to earn short term profit by trading in the open market.
-However, due to an unexpected event, there is a huge slump in the market which affected the trading security adversely and hence the company had a huge unrealized loss as on March 31.
-Thus this unrealized loss will bring the profit down significantly as the same will be booked as an unrealized loss in Profit and loss account.
+For example, suppose a company takes a large exposure on a particular security at the end of the year with an aim to earn short-term profit by trading in the open market.
+However, due to an unexpected event, there is a huge slump in the market which affected the trading security adversely, and hence the company had a huge unrealized loss as of March 31.
+Thus this unrealized loss will bring the profit down significantly as the same will be booked as an unrealized loss in the Profit and loss account.
 Hence the investors will be aware of the downsides that may hit the company.

 Please note that trading securities do not have any effect on the cash flow statement of the company since there is no actual profit or loss booked and hence no real cash flow is happening in or out of the company.